-In a comprehensive analysis, he traces the origin of the obstacle back to what he terms the African American Garden of Eden.
+In a comprehensive analysis, he traces its origin back to what he terms the African American Garden of Eden.
 In it, W. E. B. Dubois outlasted Booker T. Washington and fathered a tradition which Rempson, a Bookerite, argues has produced a victim identity and an emphasis on the system rather than the self.
-That system emphasis, he contends, has led to an array of intractable social problems which undermine black student success.
+That system emphasis, he contends, has produced a victim mentality and an array of associated social problems.